jenna-h/monospace_gsheet/README.md

 These are scripts that you can use in order to make Google Sheets with Consolas as the default font.

 In order for these to work, you will have to download your credentials for the Google Sheets (and optionally the Google Drive) API.
-Please follow the **first twosteps** of the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python) and, optionally, the [Google Drive API](https://developers.google.com/drive/api/v3/quickstart/python).
+Please follow the **first two steps** of the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python) and, optionally, the [Google Drive API](https://developers.google.com/drive/api/v3/quickstart/python).
 You'll need the Google Drive API only if you want to be able make spreadsheets in specific folders--otherwise, the spreadsheets will just appear in the "root" of your Drive.
 Make sure that you move your credentials into the this folder.

 After that, you will need to run sheets_quickstart.py (and optionally drive_quickstart.py).